awsdocs/aws-kms-developer-guide/doc_source/kms-alias.md

 ## Controlling access to aliases<a name="alias-access"></a>

-Controlling access to aliases is a bit different than control access to CMKs because it involves multiple resources\.
-Because changes to aliases involve an alias and at least one CMK, the principal must have the required permissions for both the alias and CMK resources\.
+When you create or change an alias, you affect the alias and its associated CMK\.
+Therefore, principals who manage aliases must have permission to call the alias operation on the alias and on all affected CMKs\.
+You can provide these permissions by using [key policies](key-policies.md), [IAM policies](iam-policies.md) and [grants](grants.md)\.

 For information about controlling access to all AWS KMS operations, see [AWS KMS API permissions reference](kms-api-permissions-reference.md)\.

-You can use permissions in [key policies](key-policies.md), [IAM policies](iam-policies.md) and [grants](grants.md) to control access to the AWS KMS operations related to aliases\.

 Permissions to create and manage aliases work as follows\.